 After many years here, I can confidently say these are the best restaurants in Vienna for delicious Austrian food & traditional atmosphere.
 Because what good is a delicious meal if you don’t enjoy the full traditional experience?

 A cosy little beisl pub, with oak and wooden simple bench seating, a historic bar from the 1800s, atmospheric decor and the most unbelievable chef serving up traditional dishes for a mostly local crowd.

 Wratschko’s is the baseline we use when comparing to other, more expensive Vienna restaurants.
 Our conversations will normally go ‘well this was only ok, AND more expensive, we should have gone to Wratschko’s instead!’
-(Looking squarely at you, Sofitel Das Loft rooftop restaurant, not worth it)
+(Looking squarely at you, Sofitel Das Loft rooftop restaurant – absolutely not worth the prices).

 The only difficulty you might find here is vegetarian options, but at the very least even their hearty salads are fab.
 Plus the location normally leads to shenanigans in surrounding bars after dinner, as you’re in the heart of the 7th district.